-The goal of driver-based planning is to focus business plans on the most critical factors that drive success.
+Driver-based planning focuses business plans on the most critical factors that drive success.
 It uses financial models to run different scenarios based on these drivers, allowing finance and the business to understand the impact on projected business results.
-It further connects individual business processes, tactics, and strategies to different sets of financial results and outcomes.
+It further connects individual business processes, tactics, and strategies to financial results and outcomes.

 Typical key business driver examples include: